ChenggongWang/3bcm_with_PINN/README.md

 The work is built based on the example of Navier-Stokes Equation in [PINN](https://github.com/maziarraissi/PINNs).
 To use NN learns (fits) the data and the physical model in the same time, we need to construct the loss function not only with traditional data loss, but also the function loss.
 So, the trained NN satisfies the data and the physics in the same time.
 For more details, please reference: https://maziarraissi.github.io/PINNs/.

 ## 3-box climate model:
+The 3-box climate model constains Nothern Hemisphere, Southern Hemishpere and Deep Ocean boxes.
+It is based on the two-layer energy budget model which only have one surface box (Held et al. 2010).
 The simple box model used to emulate GCM is described by following equations:

 ![image](https://user-images.githubusercontent.com/61756907/150725892-34335398-e1af-40e1-a226-5945df14dc7d.png)